-One would have to be a genuine industry insider to recognize Mason (here with his wife)(NOT Janelle Cooper with G. Gordon Liddy, Craig) in '77:
+One would have to be a genuine industry insider to recognize Mason (here with his wife)(no, this is NOT Janelle Cooper with G. Gordon Liddy) in '77:

-Poor old Mason; for example he thought that a thumbsnap one one of the prototypes was meant to be released with the elbow!
+Poor old Mason; for example he thought that a thumbsnap one one of the prototypes was meant to be released with the elbow and complained mightily!
 The reply letter to him from Steve explains that it's for the thumb.
-In all fairness though, the thumbsnap was very new in '67; JB had been using it only since '64 or so.
+In all fairness though, the thumbsnap was very new in '67; JB had been using it only since '64/65 or so.

 The above is the holster that one of our members here, bought from the eBay seller.
-Thanks to me he paid more than he would have otherwise!
+And no thanks to me, he paid more than he would have otherwise!
 Some friend I am, eh?
-Turns out he didn't pay much for it, though -- it turns out to be the ACTUAL holster shown below: not only does it have the rare, early mark of Seventrees, but has the turned-back tabs at the snaps that don't appear on standard VAMs:
+Turns out he didn't pay much for it, though -- it is the ACTUAL holster shown below: not only does it have the rare, early mark of Seventrees, but has the turned-back tabs at the snaps that don't appear on better-known VAMs:

 So now we have a veritable 'four leaf clover' and the rest of you can comb through your dealer's box'o'holsters for another :-).

-And now my friend Rob Garrett sends this along: an impression made for him with Paris' original stamp, and by Ken Null.
-It's a palm tree he says, though I count 8 fronds so the palm's relevance is not 'seven' as suggested:
+(My friend Rob Garrett just now sends this along: an impression made for him with Paris' original stamp, and by Ken Null.
+It's a palm tree he says, but I count 8 fronds so the palm's relevance is not '7' as suggested):

-A bit more research, and I'd say that it's this palm that is a native of Phillipines but commonplace in FL; and ALL New Yorkers have been to FL.
+A bit more research, and it appears that it's this palm that is a native of Phillipines but commonplace in FL; and ALL New Yorkers have been to FL.
 It grows from five to . . . seven fronds :-).